-It is tempting to compare the two boxed formulas of this paper related to $\Z$, and more generally to specuate whether theta functions could be defined and be of some interest for other groups than lattices in Euclidean spaces.
+It is tempting to compare the two boxed formulas of this paper related to $\Z$, and more generally to speculate whether theta functions could be of some interest for other groups than lattices in Euclidean spaces.

 .3cm